Categories

 The couple married on a Thursday evening in early June at the home of Jennie’s parents, Horace and Sarah Brown.
 The wedding announcement in the Walla Walla Journal noted that “the groom is clerk to Major D. R. Larned, paymaster, U.S.A., and is one of the finest and most promising young men in existence.”
 Mr. and Mrs. Shircliff began housekeeping two days later in a house at the corner of Birch and Seventh Streets.
 Shocking for the time, just 10 weeks later a baby girl was born and christened Lulu Mildred Shircliff.

-Jennie Brown and William Shircliff, June 1885, likely their wedding day.
+Jennie Brown and William Shircliff, well before their wedding day when she was nearly seven months pregnant.

-William Shircliff left Walla Walla the following March, seven months after his daughter was born.
-He traveled to San Francisco where he was stationed at the army garrison, with promises to soon send for his wife and baby daughter – a pledge he never kept.
+William Shircliff left Walla Walla the following March, seven months after his daughter’s birth.
+He traveled to San Francisco where he was stationed at the army garrison, with promises to soon send for his wife and baby girl – a pledge he never kept.
 Jennie pleaded with her husband for money so she and Lulu could move south and join him.
 Shircliff ignored her entreaties, so she filed divorce proceedings upon which he was ordered to pay child support.
 There’s no record of whether Shircliff paid or not, but within two years he moved to Washington D.C.
 As far as we know, Lulu never again saw her father.

 Lulu Shircliff as a baby in Walla Walla, 1886.